 Students explore how gender impacts the experiences of boys/men and girls/women in educational settings.

-Prerequisite: GEND 200 and consent of director.
+Prerequisite: GEND 200 or GEND 200W, or consent of director.

 Offered: As needed.

 GEND 461 - Seminar in Race, Gender, and Class (4)

 Students examine how race, gender, and class—interconnected systems that shape individual and collective social experiences—are constructed, experienced, and negotiated within specific historical eras and locations.